Natalitta/Women-club-Cahersiveen/README.md

 * Testing was performed on the Font Awesome icons in the footer to ensure that each one opened in a new tab.
 * Facebook icon opened in a new tab when clicked as expected.
 * E-mail icon opened a default e-mail application ready to send an email to the target address.
-* Telephone icon opened a pop-up window asking which permition to call.
+* Telephone icon opened a pop-up window asking for permition to call.

 ### Sign-up form
 The form on the sign-up page was tested to ensure it functioned as expected.
 The test covered situations when correct data was input and when incorrect data was input.